-You need a provider who’s flexible, who can help you adapt the program to suit, or customise one for you, or, if you prefer, provide you with a plug-and-play, nothing-to-do, turnkey solution.
+You need a provider who’s flexible and who can help you adapt the program to suit.
+Or customise one for you, or, if you prefer, provide you with a plug-and-play, nothing-to-do, turnkey solution.

 Bigger doesn’t always mean better, so be sure to ask about customer service and before you buy.

 In the end, you want your employees to be healthier and safer.
 Unless you really do just want a “tick the box” approach, the reason you’re investing in employee health is to improve health and productivity and reduce your absenteeism and presenteeism costs.

 A successful program must be able to target those ingrained habits and lifestyle behaviours that are holding your employees back from good health.

 It goes without saying that a successful employee health and wellness program has a way of measuring success.
 It has an inbuilt system for easily gathering and analysing data, both in terms of participation and engagement rates, and in terms of actual health improvement.